✪ Check Game8 Endfield Twitter for daily tips!

 ||

-Alesh is the Vanguard of Cryo teams, able to generate SP via Combo Skill or Ultimate.
+Alesh is the Vanguard of Shatter teams, able to generate SP via Combo Skill or Ultimate.
 He boasts high multipliers for his own damage and has a small chance to boost his SP gain.

 Alesh has plenty of conditions in his kit, boosting his SP recovery depending on Cryo Infliction stacks, or upon defeating enemies with his Ultimate.
+However, his kit only has SP generation and lacks the buffing other Vanguards have outside of the Frontiers set.

 Snowshine